julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 **Mia:**
 Let’s see, Greek Tragedy, ok… I don’t really know where to start.
 I guess I said that already.
 Let me find my notes here… It’s kinda dark… Here’s something.

 The word “Tragedy” comes from the Greek word *trágos*, meaning he-goat, and *aeidein*, to sing.
 I don’t know how you say it, but like an ode?
 So I guess, basically, a "goat song"?
 Because maybe there’s a prize goat for the best performer?
 Or an animal sacrifice?
 Some Dionysian ritual? *Bacchanal* or whatever?
 I'm not sure why the goat's gender matters?
-For tragos, I mean.
+For trágos, I mean.
 He-goat?

 There’s another theory, that the root is actually *trygos* and we're talking about grapes.
 The grape harvest.
 Wine.
-There’s less blood in that translation, everyone still gets drunk, and no one bothers to *gender the grapes*.
+Everyone still gets drunk, and no one bothers to *gender the grapes*.
 Or… *sex* the grapes?

 When you sex a goat, you're looking to see if it has dangly bits?
 When you gender a goat, you're like *he's such a good goat, let's kill him to make Dionysus happy!* And when you *romance* a goat…

 So I guess people disagree about the word *Tragedy*.
 And the importance of dangly bits… But Aristotle says it’s the goat thing, not the grapes.
 And not as a prize or a sacrifice, but those nature spirits — Satyrs — half goat, half man.
-Some sort of fertility… They always have these massive… It’s where we get the word *satire*.
+Some sort of fertility… They always have these massive… More upright, than dangly.
+It’s where we get the word *satire*.
 But that’s weird, right?
-Satyrs are *comic*.
-Satire is *comedy.*
+Satire is *comedy.* Satyrs are *comic?*

 Sorry.
 Sorry, can I see that program again? *As herself, Miriam.* So is it about me, then?
 Am I the *protagonist*?
 From *pro*, meaning first, and *agōnistēs* meaning actor, or competitor.
 The first actor?
 The primary actor?